Trees with Red Leaves: 12 Stunning Species for Year-Round and Seasonal Color

 Best red-leaf cultivars:

-Japanese maples prefer afternoon shade in zones 7+.
+Sun and soil: Japanese maples prefer afternoon shade in zones 7+.
 Full sun bleaches the red to an unpleasant bronze-green.
 Morning sun with afternoon shade gives the best color.
+They want well-drained, slightly acidic soil (pH 5.5-6.5) and consistent moisture.
+Heavy clay kills them.
 If your Japanese maple develops brown edges or wilting branches, our Japanese maple disease guide helps distinguish environmental stress from actual infections.
 See our guide to small yard trees for more compact cultivar options.

 Purple Leaf Plum (Prunus cerasifera)